afk-codze/FanGuard-Analytics/README.md

     +----------------------------------------------------------------------+

-The HMAC is calculated using:
+The HMAC is computed using:

     HMAC = Hash(SecretKey, Payload + Timestamp + SequenceNumber + SessionID)